claymfischer/ontogeny/README.md

 They are bash shell scripts I have put together while working with biological data on UNIX/Linux servers.
 I try and maintain cross-platform compatibility where possible.

+They follow [kent](https://github.com/ucscGenomeBrowser/kent) command conventions.
+This means executing the command with no arguments will show usage/help.
+Many also follow UNIX conventions with the -h or --help flags.

 ---

 ## Highlight